Eyelid Lift Quick Look

 Your eyelid surgery can be performed right on site in the state-of-the-art facilities of The Plastic Surgery Clinic.
 There is always a surgeon on call to respond to your concerns.
 In addition, a board-certified anesthesiologist will administer your local or general anaesthetic, stay with you during the entire operation, and will be there as you wake up.

 As eyelid/eye lift surgery is a very individualized procedure, the first thing we do is listen: we listen to your needs; we ask you to describe, and have you bring in photos of, your ideal look.

 Your consultation will also involve a physical examination, including an evaluation of your skin, the underlying bone structure of your face and a careful medical history.
 Dr. Lista, Dr. Ahmad or Dr. Austin will spend as much time as you need to make sure both you and your surgeon know exactly what you want.
 It may not always be possible to meet all your expectations with surgery, so it crucial that you understand what is a realistic outcome.

-Your plastic surgeon will also instruct you on how to prepare for surgery in order to achieve the best result, including guidelines on eating, drinking, and taking certain vitamins and medications.
+Your plastic surgeon will also instruct you on how to prepare for surgery in order to achieve the best result, including taking certain vitamins and medications.
 Smokers must plan to suspend smoking for a month before and a month after the surgery.
 This is because smoking complicates the healing process and can greatly affect recovery.